Welcome

 Seminar Economics of Nationalism

-Seminar Economic Crises and Political Change, with Nikolaus Wolf
+Seminar Economic Crises and Political Change

-Lecture Introduction to Economics and Economic History, with Thilo Albers
+Lecture Introduction to Economics and Economic History

-Tutorial Advanced International Trade, with Wolf-Fabian Hungerland
+Tutorial Advanced International Trade

 Tutorial European Economic History I, 1800-1914